Information for Authors

 This file should contain a short abstract of no more than 120 words.
 Please also include between 3-6 keywords.

 This file should contain the main body of the manuscript.
-Articles should be between 6,000 and 10,000 words in length, and should include only such reviews of the literature as are relevant to the argument.
+Articles should be between 8,000 and 10,000 words in length, and should include only such reviews of the literature as are relevant to the argument.
 An exact word count must be given on the title page.
-Articles longer than 10,000 words (including abstract, appendices and references) will not be considered for publication.
+Articles longer than 10,000 words (including abstract, any tables/figures/notes/appendices and references) will not be considered for publication.
 Undue length will lead to delay in publication.
 Authors are reminded that Journal readership is broad and international, and articles should be drafted with this in mind.

 Funding information.
 Details of all funding sources for the work in question should be given in a separate section entitled 'Funding'.
 This should appear before the 'Acknowledgements' section.